XRPLF/xrpl-dev-portal/content/tutorials/quickstart/authorize-minter.md

 1. Set the **Flags** field.
 For testing purposes, we recommend setting the value to _8_.
 2. Enter the **NFToken URL**.
 This is a URI that points to the data or metadata associated with the NFToken object.
 You can use the sample URI provided if you do not have one of your own.
-3. Enter the **Transfer Fee**, a percentage of the proceeds from future sales of the NFToken that will be returned to the original creator.
+3. Enter the **Transfer Fee**, a percentage of the proceeds that the original creator receives from future sales of the NFToken.
 This is a value of 0-50000 inclusive, allowing transfer rates between 0.000% and 50.000% in increments of 0.001%.
 If you do not set the **Flags** field to allow the NFToken to be transferrable, set this field to 0.
 4. Copy the **Standby Account** value.
 5. Paste the **Standby Account** value in the Operational account **Issuer** field.
 6. Click the Operational account **Mint Other** button.

 [![Minted NFToken for Another Account](img/quickstart30.png)](img/quickstart30.png)

 Once the item is minted, the authorized minter can sell the NFToken normally.
 The proceeds go to the authorized minter, less the transfer fee.
-The minter and the issuer can settle up on a division of the purchase price separately.
+The minter and the issuer can settle up on a division of the price separately.

 ## Create a Sell Offer